-The No. 1 killer of oak trees in Michigan is caused by oak wilt disease.
+Oak wilt disease is the No. 1 killer of oak trees in Michigan.
 For several years, this disease has continued to move through Michigan at an alarming rate — with April through July being the time of the year when oak trees are most at risk.
-In this blog, we’ll share the history of this disease, how it affects oak trees, and its impact throughout the state.
+In this blog, we’ll share the history of this disease, how it affects oak trees and its impact throughout the state.

 What Is Oak Wilt and Where Did It Come From?